bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 +----------+
 ```

 As you can see, each name is present multiple times in the list.
-We have 2 times `bobby`, 2 times `devdjo` and 2 times `tony`.
+We have `bobby`, `devdjo` and `tony` showing up twice.

 If we wanted to show only the unique `usernames`, we could add the `DISTINCT` keyword to our select statement: